raspdevpy/ccdoc/guide/Role/roleID.md

 # $roleID
 Returns the ID of a role.
+When used in `Role Given/Taken` trigger and a name is not specified, the triggering role ID is returned.

 #### Usage:
 `$roleID[ROLE NAME]`